jellyfin/jellyfin.org/docs/general/server/live-tv/post-process.md

 In the sample script:

-- Logging is enabled, and a logfile is created at some location accessible by your Jellyfin instance.
+- Logging is enabled, and a log file is created at some location accessible by your Jellyfin instance.
 - Command line arguments are checked, if no argument provided, script exits.
-- Variables are determined for things such as the full non-transcoded file path, the basename, the file to be transcoded with extension, transcoded file name and path, and more.
+- Variables are determined for things such as the full non-transcoded file path, the basename, the file to be transcoded with extension, transcoded filename and path, and more.
 - FFMPEG command is created and ran.
-  - In this example, the `h264_videotoolbox` video codec is used, and the audio is copied from source.
+  - In this example, the `h264_videotoolbox` video codec is used, and the audio is copied from the source.
 Change the ffmpeg command to fit your requirements.
 - Nontranscoded file is moved out of the Series/Season directory, into a folder not accessible by Jellyfin, called OLDFILES (This portion could also be configured to delete the non-transcoded file)

 ### An example `record_post_process.py` script